 Dorset Community Action (DCA) aims to provide an efficient, prompt and courteous service; however we recognise that from time to time there may be occasions when users of our services feel that the quality or level of service provided falls short of what they could reasonably expect.
-DCA welcomes the opportunity of being made aware of the problems and resolving them.
+We welcome the opportunity of being made aware of the problems and resolving them.

 In order to ensure our services remain at a high and improving standard, we have a procedure through which you can let us know for any reason you are not satisfied with your dealings with the organisation:-

 - The complaint should be made in writing or on the complaints form below, to the Chief Executive and sent to our registered office in Dorchester.
 If your complaint is about the Chief Executive, please address your letter to the Chair.

 - All written complaints will be logged, and you will receive a written acknowledgment within five working days.